-In general, here's how surgery for deep brain stimulation works.
+In general, here's how surgery for deep brain stimulation works:

 Your surgeon implants a thin wire lead with a number of contacts (electrodes) at the tips into a specific area of your brain.
-Or, one lead is implanted into each side of the brain (for a total of two leads).
+Or one lead is implanted into each side of the brain (for a total of two leads).
 A wire runs under your skin to a pulse generator (neurostimulator) implanted near your collarbone.

-During surgery, both the neurologist and surgeon carefully monitor your brain to help ensure correct electrode placement.
+During surgery, both the neurologist and the surgeon carefully monitor your brain to help ensure correct electrode placement.

 General anesthesia is used during this procedure.
 Wires from the brain electrodes are placed under your skin and guided down to the battery-operated pulse generator.